 The workshop will take place at the Institut français d’études anatoliennes (IFEA), Istanbul on October 14th-15th 2022.

-To participate in this initial workshop, please send an abstract of maximum 300 words, including a short biographical note, before August 1st to email@example.com
+To participate in this initial workshop, please send an abstract of maximum 300 words, including a short biographical note, by September 9th to firstname.lastname@example.org

 For further information about the workshop, please see the PDF attached